Localization Is the Key to Unlocking Relevance and Driving Growth

 Lost in Translation

 In today’s economy, nothing matters more than a “customer first” mindset.
 But even the most customer-obsessed companies falter when they fail to translate their global purpose into localized efforts.
-Take for example, Marks & Spencer, who announced earlier this year that they would halt online sales in China – just 2 years after also closing down their brick and mortar stores in the market – due to disappointing sales because they failed to adopt to the tastes of Chinese consumers.
+Take, for example, Marks & Spencer, who announced earlier this year that they would halt online sales in China – just 2 years after also closing down their brick and mortar stores in the market – due to disappointing sales because they failed to adapt to the tastes of Chinese consumers.

 The importance of localization seems so evident that it’s hard to explain why so many companies undervalue it.
 To some extent, the tendency to value globalization over localization stems from the historical emphasis brands have placed on centralization and consistency.
 But, while a certain degree of consistency is critical for all brands and does bring substantial business efficiencies, brands that tend to be most successful are those that manage to balance the desire for global standards with the need for local flexibility.
 Brands that are dynamic and ‘living’ versus static and confined.